About

 4. Primitive accumulation

-4. The process of harvesting the huge swathes of data that LLMs need in order to be trained is a form of primitive accumulation.
-Each roll-out of a capitalist system has been preceded by a period of forceful gathering of resources from the majority into the hands of a few in order to enable capitalism to operate.
-Europe’s feudal system could be described as a gradual primitive accumulation under the guise of the divine right of kings.
-Colonized regions have seen a more rapid primitive accumulation based on the violent dispossession of land, and the enslavement of indigenous peoples.
-It appears that we are now seeing a new wave of accumulation of the assets of the many into the hands of a few in order to enable the next frontier of cloud capital.
-Not only is the data that these models scrape part of this, the data that we enter into these models either as prompts, or as personal data required for account creation, is too, and it will all be leveraged for profit by the owners of these models, with no thought for our wellbeing, privacy, IP or consent.
-The owners of these models will not want to employ anyone who can be replaced by this technology.
-If we allow our intellectual effort to be devalued to the point that synthesized AI slop is considered equal to human creativity and allowed to replace our labor and output, we may be entering an era in which not only is the means of production owned and run by a minority at the expense of the majority, but that the mode of production will be owned by the capitalist class also.
-I consider it unethical to buy or knowingly receive stolen property, regardless of who originally stole it and how.
-In parallel, I consider it unethical to use LLM models, regardless of who produced them.
+The process of harvesting the huge swathes of data that LLMs need in order to be trained is a form of primitive accumulation.
+Each capitalist system has been preceded by a period of forceful gathering of resources from the majority into the hands of a few.
+It appears that we are now seeing a new wave of accumulation of the assets of the many into the hands of a few in order to enable the burgeoning frontier of cloud capital.
+Not only is the data that these models scrape part of this, the data that we enter into these models as prompts and as personal data required for account creation, is too, and it can all be leveraged for profit by the owners of these models.
+The owners of these models, and many other employers, will not want to employ anyone who can be replaced by this technology.
+If we allow our intellectual effort to be devalued to the point that synthesized AI content is considered equal to human creativity, we may be entering an era in which not only is the means of production owned and run by a minority at the expense of the majority, but that the mode of production will be owned by the capitalist class also

-5. I fear that outsourcing our intellectual efforts to a machine that seeks patterns, repetition and probability is not only to settle for an alternative that is far our inferior, it is to risk allowing our current cognitive and intellectual abilities to regress.
-We have already seen attention spans and media literacy skills become negatively affected in the few decades since social media and smartphones were rolled out, can we really expect that adopting technologies such as LLMs will have no such negative consequence?
-Astronauts lose a noticeable amount of muscle mass and bone density, due to a lack of weight bearing, after even a short period in space.
-This is a known side-effect of zero gravity on the human body that is remedied with intensive training on return to earth.
-What is our plan to maintain or repair the cognitive deficiency that reliance on this technology may introduce in future generations or even in the generations here already?
-Do we even have a plan?
+I fear that outsourcing our intellectual efforts to a machine that seeks patterns, repetition and probability is not only to settle for an alternative that is far our inferior, it is to risk allowing our current cognitive and intellectual abilities to regress.
+Can we really expect that adopting technologies such as LLMs will have no such negative consequence?

-If the rewards of LLMs is a media landscape awash with AI generated slop and the widespread enshittification of websites, apps and programs, and the risks are a devaluing of the concept of human imagination and creativity, a lack of ability to use intellectual effort to produce any form of value, an economic system increasingly more exploitative and inhuman and a planet unable to maintain human or any other life, then not only are the rewards not worth the risks, but the rewards themselves appear completely undesirable.
+If the consequences of adopting generative AI into workflows and daily life is a media landscape awash with slop and the widespread enshittification of websites, platforms, apps and programs, a devaluing of the concept of human creativity, a lack of ability to use intellectual effort to produce any form of value, an economic system increasingly more exploitative and inhuman and a planet unable to maintain human or any other life, then I struggle to comprehend what the benefits are.

 If prevention of the widespread adoption of generative AI is not an option, then the minimum standard of ethical conduct regarding generative AI, and the only ethical action available, is to refuse to have any part in it.